Rian-Ismael/BashJourney/pt-br-sh/inicio/bash-script-avanc.md

 b=2
 if [ $a -le $b ]
 then
-   echo "a é menor ou igual a b"
-else
-   echo "a não é menor ou igual a b" fi
+   echo "a is less than or equal to b" else echo "a is not less than or equal to b" fi
 ```